anesum1/Bash-Projects/README.md

 ### Skills Learned
  - Proficiency in bash scripting.
  - Ability to generate random passwords securely, validate user input and save passwords to a text file securely.
+ - Enhanced Security awareness of restricting script execution to users with sudo privileges to limit access to sensitive operations.
+ - Deepen understanding of privilege escalation on Linux

 ### Tools Used
 - Linux VM.